The Doctor Dances

 - Room Full of Crazy: Belonging to the original patient, plastered in doodlings of "mummy".

 - Screw Destiny: Averted.
-The Doctor notes history said a bomb went off where the Chula ship fell, so he was going to set it to self-destruct.
-Who is he to argue with History?
-Rose notes, normally he's first in line.
+The Doctor notes history said a bomb went off where the Chula ship fell, so he's going to set it to self-destruct.
+Who is he to argue with history?
+Rose notes that normally he's first in line.